dooboolab-community/hackatalk/website/docs/server/message.md

 ## Push Notification

-There are push token id in each device and browser.
+There are push token ids in every devices and browsers.
 They are used to receive **push notification** in their devices.
 Push token in the device is sent to the server when user sign-in. `createNotification` mutation will be called on the client-side.
 The `id` of the user and the device's `push token` will be mapped in the database and they will be used to send messages via **push notification**.
 This will be removed with the `deleteNotification` mutation query when the user signs out.